Church Growth

 Service & Outreach (Ideas #29–35)

 Serving is the single strongest predictor of long-term church commitment.
 Members who are actively serving in a ministry are dramatically more engaged, more generous, and more likely to remain active than those who only attend.
-Here are seven ideas to get more members serving.
+The right church volunteer management software makes it dramatically easier to connect members to serving opportunities and keep them engaged over time.

 Create a 'Spiritual Gifts Assessment' Pathway

-Offer a structured spiritual gifts assessment (SHAPE, StrengthsFinder, or a custom tool) and connect the results directly to specific serving opportunities in the church.
+Offer a structured spiritual gifts assessment and connect the results directly to specific serving opportunities in the church.
 When people serve in their area of giftedness, they experience fulfillment rather than obligation — and they keep coming back.

 Launch a 'One Sunday, One Ministry' Initiative